-The French government has responded to anti-avoidance sentiment by proactively redefining its strategies for preventing what it considers to be aggressive tax planning.
-Among other recommendations, authorities would be granted access to cost accounting, and calculations related to costs, in order to determine transfer pricing.
+The French government has responded to anti-avoidance sentiment by proactively redefining its strategies for preventing what it considers to be aggressive tax planning and by increasing tax transparency.
+Among other recommendations, authorities would be granted access to cost accounting and calculations related to costs in order to determine transfer pricing.
 The need to show substance will be a major driver of reforms.

 French tax auditors are increasingly intolerant of practices deemed to aid tax avoidance, such as restructurings that transfer a manufacturing activity outside France, breach distributor agreements, change distributor, agent or other functions, or close down sites.
 Such actions raise the issue of the indemnification of the French company or of a possible transfer of goodwill.
 A whopping 40 percent penalty may be imposed on companies for business restructuring reassessments undertaken on the grounds that the French company was unable to ignore that the restructuring was not made in its interest.

 Finally, authorities have introduced requirements to provide cost accounting and consolidated accounts in the scope of a tax audit.

 While the public and the media support reform, tax professionals are less enthusiastic, expressing concern that the changes are politically driven, poorly defined and responsible for introducing tax uncertainty.
 Indeed, some measures that gained parliamentary approval were later struck down by the constitutional court.